-The Husvik cemetery is a little way South of the station.
-34 men were buried there between 1924 and 1959.
+The Husvik cemetery is a little way South of the whaling station.
+34 men were buried there between 1910 and 1959.
+It has a simple chain and post fence.

 The cemetery is well outside the Husvik Prohibited Area, declared by the Government in 2010 to prevent access to the dangerous station site.
 Husvik is also an approved visitor site, so cruise ships and yacht-based visitors may visit the cemetery.